your5e/5e-srd-markdown/dnd/51/SRD_CC_v5.1.md

 A monster's **challenge rating** tells you how great a threat the monster is.
 An appropriately equipped and well-rested party of four adventurers should be able to defeat a monster that has a challenge rating equal to its level without suffering any deaths.
 For example, a party of four 3rd-level characters should find a monster with a challenge rating of 3 to be a worthy challenge, but not a deadly one.

-Monsters that are significantly weaker than 1stlevel characters have a challenge rating lower than 1.
+Monsters that are significantly weaker than 1st level characters have a challenge rating lower than 1.
 Monsters with a challenge rating of 0 are insignificant except in large numbers; those with no effective attacks are worth no experience points, while those that have attacks are worth 10 XP each.

 Some monsters present a greater challenge than even a typical 20th-level party can handle.
 These monsters have a challenge rating of 21 or higher and are specifically designed to test player skill.